stereolabs/zed-oculus/README.md

  - [GLEW 1.12.0](http://glew.sourceforge.net)
  - [SDL2 2.0.3](http://libsdl.org/download-2.0.php)

-For more information on this sample, please read our tutorial [Using the ZED Camera with Oculus Rift](https://www.stereolabs.com/blog/index.php/2015/11/17/516/).

 **OpenGL GPU Interoperability**

 /!\ You must have NVIDIA GPU Computing Toolkit installed on your computer.